 Gulaga National Park was created in January 2001.
 It covers an area of 4673ha.
-For detailed park and fire management documents, visit the OEH website.
+View the detailed park and fire management documents.

-Activities: Walk up the old mining access roads and enjoy views out over the coastal lakes.
+Activities: Discover Aboriginal culture with Gulaga creation experience.
+Or, walk up the old mining access roads and enjoy views out over the coastal lakes.